 The Equality and Human Rights Commission (EHRC) is responsible for enforcing Public Sector Bodies Accessibility Regulations 2018.
 If you are not happy with how we respond to your query please contact the Equality Advisory and Support Service (EASS)

-We are working hard on correcting the non compliant issues and aim to have these rectified by the end of early 2021
+We are working hard on correcting any non-compliant issues and aim to have these rectified by March 2023.
+This website is evaluated using self-assessment.